 Canada Goose sets the stage in the complaint that it filed late last month, asserting that it is “one of the world’s premier brands of apparel, and well known for its outerwear,” with its sales in the U.S., alone, exceeding $216 million in 2020.
 The brand contends that due to its consistent use of “numerous GOOSE trademarks in connection with the promotion and sale of [its] clothing and related products and services … in the United States since at least as early as 1994,” coupled with its “substantial promotional, advertising, publicity, and public relations activities,” the Canada Goose brand and its trademarks have become “well known, and consumers have come to know, rely upon, and recognize the GOOSE trademarks as identifying its branded products and retail stores.”

-At the same time, Canada Goose claims that its trademarks have “acquired substantial goodwill and are an extremely valuable commercial asset” as a result.
+At the same time, Canada Goose claims in the newly-filed lawsuit that its trademarks have “acquired substantial goodwill and are an extremely valuable commercial asset” as a result.

 Fast forward 24 years from when it first began using the Canada Goose marks to February 2018, and Canada Goose claims that despite having “constructive” and “actual knowledge” of Canada Goose’s various GOOSE trademarks, Goose Country began “advertising, promoting, selling, and offering for sale outwear under the marks GOOSE COUNTRY and ORIGINAL GOOSE COUNTRY,” and filed trademark applications for registration for the marks with the U.S. Patent and Trademark Office.